-c.
+d.
 Due Dates

-Individual and Corporate Annual Tax Returns must be submitted to the IRD within three months of each fiscal year end (i.e. by June 30).
+Individual and Corporate Annual Tax Returns must be submitted to the IRD within three months of each fiscal year end.
+For the six-month transition period ending 30 September 2019, the annual income tax return must be filed on or before 2 January 2020.